-Last season Ms. Davies made her debut with Michigan Opera Theatre as Countess Almaviva in Le Nozze di Figaro; a role she performed with Indiana University and covered as an apprentice with the Santa Fe Opera.
-Later in the season, Ms. Davies covered the role of Antonia in Les contes d’Hoffmann with Lyric Opera of Chicago under Emmanuel Villaume.
+Prior to that Ms. Davies made her debut with Michigan Opera Theatre as Countess Almaviva in Le Nozze di Figaro; a role she performed with Indiana University and covered as an apprentice with the Santa Fe Opera.
+Later in the season, Ms. Davies covered the role of Antonia in Les Contes d’Hoffmann with Lyric Opera of Chicago under Emmanuel Villaume.

 On the concert stage, Ms. Davies performed the soprano solos in Handel’s Israel in Egypt with the Bel Canto Chorus of Milwaukee and made her European debut as the soprano soloist in Mozart’s Requiem with the Rome Festival Orchestra.
 Additional credits include Handel’s Messiah, Beethoven’s Ninth Symphony, Mozart’s Mass in C Major,